 We recognize that international migration is a multidimensional reality of major relevance for the development of origin, transit, and destination countries that must be addressed in a coherent, comprehensive and balanced manner.
 We will cooperate internationally to ensure safe, orderly and regular migration, with full respect for human rights.
 We endeavour to increase cooperation on access to and portability of earned benefits, enhance the recognition of foreign qualifications, education, and skills, lower the costs of recruitment for migrants, and combat unscrupulous recruiters, in accordance with national circumstances and legislation.
 We further endeavour to implement effective social communication strategies on the contribution of migrants to sustainable development in all its dimensions, in particular in countries of destination, in order to combat xenophobia, facilitate social integration, and protect migrants’ human rights through national frameworks.
 We reaffirm the need to promote and protect effectively the human rights and fundamental freedoms of all migrants, especially those of women and children, regardless of their migration status.

 We will strengthen regional, national, and subnational institutions to prevent all forms of violence, combat terrorism and crime, and end human trafficking and exploitation of persons, in particular women and children, in accordance with international human rights law.
-We will effectively strengthen national institutions to combat money laundering, corruption and the financing of terrorism, which has serious implications for economic development and social cohesion.
+We will effectively strengthen national institutions to combat money laundering, corruption and the financing of terrorism, which have serious implications for economic development and social cohesion.
 We will enhance international cooperation for capacity building in these areas at all levels, in particular in developing countries.
-We will complement institutional capacity building with actions to address broader societal dynamics that could aggravate drivers of violence and criminality.
-We commit to ensuring the effective implementation of the United Nations Convention on Transnational Crime.
+We commit to ensuring the effective implementation of the United Nations Convention on Transnational Organized Crime.

 Building on the vision of the Monterrey Consensus, we resolve to strengthen the coherence and consistency of multilateral financial, investment, trade, and development policy and environment institutions and platforms, and increase cooperation between major international institutions, while respecting mandates and governance structures.
 We commit to take better advantage of relevant United Nations forums for promoting universal and holistic coherence and international commitments to sustainable development.